tommynockers/tomnockolds/content/economics/Living in a neoliberal hell-hole.md

 > Eventually, the strategy backfires and the outlays necessary to repair the damage outweighs the so-called ‘savings’ in the short-run.

 There is much more to say on this topic, especially about the response to climate change.
-But for another time.

 ---
 #Bill-Mitchell #Macroeconomics #Mainstream-Economics #MMT #Modern-Monetary-Theory #Neoclassical-Economics  #Economics